 Only a short ferry ride from Perth, Rottnest is an idyllic island playground – car free and carefree!

-The island is a haven for swimmers, snorkelers, and surfers, with the water teeming with tropical fish and colourful corals.
+The island is a haven for swimmers, snorkelers, and surfers.

-Seasoned divers will be happy to know that just off the coast lies a vast graveyard of over thirteen shipwrecks waiting to be explored.
+Just off the coast lies a vast graveyard of over thirteen shipwrecks waiting to be explored by divers.

 The Quokka is the only mammal which is native to Rottnest Island, and can be found almost everywhere on the island.

-Alternatively, there are a number of day tours available inclusive of ferry rides to and from Rottnest Island and bicycle hire.
+Alternatively, there are a number of day tours available inclusive of ferry rides to and from Rottnest Island.

 2. Pinnacles Desert & Lancelin